vircadia/vircadia-docs-sphinx/docs/source/create/wearables.md

 When building your model, be sure to [follow these guidelines](3d-models/get-model) to ensure that it is compatible with Vircadia.
 Once you're done editing your model, export the file as an FBX or OBJ file.
 You've now created your own custom model!

-After hosting your wearable in the cloud[put it on](../explore/personalize/add-wearables) and adopt your new look.
+After hosting your wearable in the cloud [put it on](../explore/personalize/add-wearables) and adopt your new look.

 <div class="admonition note">
     <p class="admonition-title">Note</p>